econia-labs/econia/doc/doc-site/overview/markets.md

 ## Dynamic scaling

-Multiple markets be additionally registered for a given base coin/quote coin trading pair by simply varying the scale exponent, which means that `<A1::M1::FOO, A2::M2::BAR, E0>` and `<A1::M1::FOO, A2::M2::BAR, E3>` can co-exist in the registry, along with any other such market containing a variation on the scale exponent type.
+Multiple markets may be registered for a given base coin/quote coin trading pair by simply varying the scale exponent, which means that `<A1::M1::FOO, A2::M2::BAR, E0>` and `<A1::M1::FOO, A2::M2::BAR, E3>` can co-exist in the registry, along with any other such market containing a variation on the scale exponent type.
 Essentially this functionality is implemented because:

 1. Market registration is permissionless, and